ihp-lab/LibreFace/README.md

 ## License

-Our code is distributed under the MIT License.
-See `LICENSE` file for more information.
+Our code is distributed under the USC research license.
+See `LICENSE.txt` file for more information.

 ## Citation